Release from prison

 This information applies to Scotland only.

-Prisoners serving a sentence of less than four years are released automatically and unconditionally after serving half their sentence in custody.
+Prisoners serving a sentence of less than 4 years are usually released automatically and unconditionally after serving half (50%) of their sentence in custody.
 There are different conditions for sex offenders serving short sentences.

-Prisoners serving a sentence of four years or more are considered by the parole board for parole after serving half their sentence.
-If the parole board grants parole, the prisoner will be released on licence.
-If parole is not granted (at this point or at a later parole hearing), then the point at which the prisoner is released will depend on the date that they were sentenced:
+Prisoners serving a sentence of 4 years or more are considered for parole by the Parole Board after serving half (50%) their sentence.
+If parole is granted, the prisoner will be released on licence.
+If parole is not granted then the point at which the prisoner is released will depend on the date that they were sentenced:

-if the prisoner was sentenced before 1 February 2016 and is not released on parole, then they are automatically released on licence after serving two thirds of their sentence.
-The prisoners remains on licence and can be recalled to custody at any point until the expiry of their sentence
+if the prisoner was sentenced before 1 February 2016 and is not released on parole - they are automatically released on licence after serving two-thirds of their sentence.
+The prisoner remains on licence and can be returned to prison at any point until the end of their sentence

-if the prisoner was sentenced on or after 1 February 2016 and parole is not granted, then they are automatically released on licence when they have only 6 months of their sentence left to serve.
-The prisoner remains on licence and can be called back into custody at any point until the expiry of their sentence.
+if the prisoner was sentenced on or after 1 February 2016 and parole is not granted - they are automatically released on licence when they have only 6 months of their sentence left to serve.
+The prisoner remains on licence and can be returned to prison at any point until the end of their sentence.

 Parole